sam-the-tutor/celo-Tutorial/README.md

 First, we declare our contract using the `contract` keyword, followed by the name of the contract.
 In our case, we call it `Vault`.

 Just like other programming languages, Solidity also has data types, and you have to specify the data type of each variable you create.
-Common data types in Solidity include address, uint,bytes32,bool.[Learn more on data types.](https://docs.soliditylang.org/en/latest/types.html).
+Common data types in Solidity include address, uint,bytes32, and bool.[Learn more on data types.](https://docs.soliditylang.org/en/latest/types.html).

 In the above code, we declare a variable `token`, of data type address(we want it to store the address of our token that we will be using).
-Then we specify the visibilty of our variable, in this case `public`. `Visibility` defines how the variable will be accessed.
-There are several types of visibilty, but here we use `public` because we want to access the variable from both from inside and outside  the contract.([Learn more about visiblity](https://docs.soliditylang.org/en/latest/contracts.html#visibility-and-getters))
+Then we specify the visibility of our variable, in this case, `public`. `Visibility` defines how the variable will be accessed.
+There are several types of visibility, but here we use `public` because we want to access the variable from both inside and outside the contract. ([Learn more about visiblity](https://docs.soliditylang.org/en/latest/contracts.html#visibility-and-getters))

 All our customers will have to pay using the same token(currency) that we have specified in our contract in order to buy shares.

 We specify another variable `DECIMALS`  to store the number of decimals the token uses, in our case `18`.
 This will be used when we are trying to calculate the number of shares using the amount the user has deposited and vice versa.

-Next line, we declare a variable `totalSupply` that will hold the total number of shares our company has issued out.
-It is `public`, meaning we can get the value of this variable from outside the contract(this will be helpful when we are interacting with the contract from the frontend).
+Next line, we declare a variable `totalSupply` that will hold the total number of shares our company has issued.
+It is `public`, meaning we can get the value of this variable from outside the contract(this will be helpful when we are interacting with the contract from the front end).
 It is of type `uint`. uint variables store only positive numbers as we never want our company to have negative shares.

-Lets declare one more variable `balanceOf`.
+Let's declare one more variable `balanceOf`.
 We will track the `amount` of `shares` every user has with this variable.
-Its public and of type `mapping`.
-Just like arrays allow us to store values that can be accessed using the index, `mapping` allows us to store `key:value` pairs where the value can be accessed using its key.([Learn more about mapping](https://docs.soliditylang.org/en/v0.8.18/types.html#mapping-types)).
+It is public and of type `mapping`.
+Just like arrays allow us to store values that can be accessed using the index, a `mapping` allows us to store `key:value` pairs where the value can be accessed using its key. ([Learn more about mapping](https://docs.soliditylang.org/en/v0.8.18/types.html#mapping-types)).

 ```solidity
 function _mint(address _to, uint _amount) private{